ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 Primary summary-statistics source:

 * PGC `scz2022` summary statistics;
-* preferably European-ancestry or European-compatible summary statistics where available;
+* preferably European-ancestry or European-compatible summary statistics where available: `PGC3_SCZ_wave3.european.autosome.public.v3.vcf.tsv.gz`;
 * genome build will be confirmed from the downloaded file README before analysis;
 * all downstream analyses will be harmonized to GRCh37.